AidanHockey5/HardwareChat/readme.md

 IP addresses are not transmitted between clients, so there isn't any need to worry about somebody getting ahold of yours should you connect.

+In the name of simplicity, there is no username authentication.
+It is possible for other people to use the same name as you to recieve your PMs.

 I am not personally responsible for any user-generated content on the chat server.